 For me, the reasons why I have successfully stayed alcohol-free over the past ten months is down to the following:

 1) I changed my perception of alcohol

 During my first few months of sobriety, I voraciously read ‘quit lit’, which successfully toppled alcohol from the pedestal I had placed it on throughout my entire adult life.
-The books that stood out for me were: The Sober Diaries by Clare Pooley; Kick the Drink… Easily! by Jason Vale; This Naked Mind: Control Alcohol by Annie Grace; and The Unexpected Joy of being Sober by Catherine Gray.
+The books that stood out for me were: The Sober Diaries by Clare Pooley; Kick the Drink… Easily! by Jason Vale; This Naked Mind: Control Alcohol by Annie Grace; and The Unexpected Joy of Being Sober by Catherine Gray.

-2) I have been determined to succeed
+2) I have been determined to succeed at quitting alcohol

 I was very clear about why I wanted to make this change and throughout I have kept focused on the end goal.
 During this year, if I’ve felt even the tiniest temptation to have a drink, I have reminded myself just how rubbish I used to feel and just how fabulous I feel now.

 3) I have been positive